istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall old control plane

 After upgrading both the control plane and data plane, you can uninstall the old control plane.

-For example, the following command uninstalls a control plane of revision `istio-1-6-5`:
+To uninstall a control plane of revision `istio-1-6-5`, run:

 {{< text bash >}}
 $ istioctl x uninstall --revision istio-1-6-5
+{{< /text >}}

+If the old control plane does not have a revision label, uninstall it using its original installation options, for example:

+{{< text bash >}}
+$ istioctl x uninstall -f manifests/profiles/default.yaml
 {{< /text >}}

 Confirm that the old control plane has been removed and only the new one still exists in the cluster: